Native Grasses for Ontario Gardens

 Appearance and Seasonal Interest

-Big Bluestem features gracefully arching foliage that sports a desirable blue-green colour over the summer months.
+Big Bluestem features gracefully arching foliage that sports a blue-green colour over the summer months.
 In fall, the foliage turns to shades of red, bronze, and purple.
 Its distinctive turkey-foot-shaped seed heads stand tall and straight above its arching foliage to provide year-round visual interest and privacy screening, even in winter.

 Growth and Care